TomasVotruba/shopsys-spryker-and-sylius-analysis/README.md

 "pdepend/pdepend": "^2.5",
 ```

-- **Visualization of Code by PDepend Pyramid** [metrics of expalined](https://pdepend.org/documentation/handbook/reports/overview-pyramid.html),

-    "The Overview Pyramid provides a simple and size independent way to get a first impression of a software system, and this without an expensive source code analysis."
+> "The Overview Pyramid provides a simple and size independent way to get a first impression of a software system, and this without an expensive source code analysis."

 ```bash